prometheus-community/helm-charts/.github/PULL_REQUEST_TEMPLATE.md

 For fast feedback, please @-mention maintainers that are listed in the Chart.yaml file.

 Please make sure you test your changes before you push them.
-Once pushed, GitHub Actions will run across your changes and do some initial checks and linting.
+Once the PR is opened, GitHub Actions will run across your changes and do some initial checks and linting.
 These checks run very quickly.
 Please check the results.
+If you are contributing to this repository for the first time, a maintainer will need to approve those checks to run.
+They are automatically requested as reviewers and will approve the workflows or ask you for changes once they get to it.

 We would like these checks to pass before we even continue reviewing your changes.
 -->
 #### What this PR does / why we need it: